 With Werder in the Bundesliga, he would manage 71 games, score 13 goals and provide 32 assists.
 Little surprise then, that Real came calling.

-Spanish Liga and Copa del Rey honours followed before a switch to Arsenal, where he has won the FA Cup on three occasions and in which time become a FIFA World Cup winner.
+Spanish Liga and Copa del Rey honours followed before a switch to Arsenal.
+He won the FA Cup on three occasions, led the Gunners to the UEFA Europa League Final in 2019 and became a FIFA World Cup winner during his time at the North London side.